mpanighetti/dnd5e-rhythmancy/rhythmancy.md

 _15th-level Wild Composer feature_

 You recall every tree you have encountered, and can travel through the world's root systems to be reunited with them at a moment's notice.
 You learn the _transport via plants_ spell as a ranger spell, which doesn't count against the number of ranger spells you know.
 You can cast this spell without expending a spell slot, and you regain the ability to do so after you finish a Long Rest.
-You can also cast this spell while using an _instrument of the wild_ as your spellcasting focus by expending 5 charges.
+You can also cast this spell while Attuned to an _instrument of the wild_ and using it as your spellcasting focus by expending 5 of the instrument's charges.

 # Chapter 4: Feats